elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/function-object.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The two phases of function hoisting in JavaScript are: 1) The Compilation phase, where the engine scans for variable and function declarations and hoists them, and 2) The Execution phase, where the code runs sequentially.<br /><br />
+  <div><strong>Interview Response:</strong> The two phases of function hoisting in JavaScript are: 1) The Compilation phase, where the engine scans for variable and function declarations and hoists them, and 2) The Execution phase, where the code runs sequentially.
   </div>
   </div>
 </details>